tatmanblue/ironbar/README.md

 ### Nodes
 Nodes are center piece of `Iron Bar`.
 They handle all of the block chain transactions.

-One running node will be sufficient to use `Iron Bar`, but that is not recommended.
+One running node will be sufficient to use `Iron Bar`, but that is not the intended design.
 At this time, it has not been determined which configuration is optimal.
 The goal is several nodes working together with one node as the controller or boot node and the others functioning as creating block nodes and validation nodes.